 SCs - Service Contacts/Screening Contacts.
-The number of phone and face-to-face contacts with eligible persons who may or may not have open cases in the program.
-Can include information and referral contacts or initial screenings/assessments or crisis services.
+This is the number of phone and face-to-face contacts with consumers who may or may not have open cases in the program.
+It can include information and referral contacts or initial screenings/assessments or crisis services.
 May sometimes be referred to as a service encounter (SE).
-It is a category of service measurement providing a picture of the volume of activity in the prior program year and a projection for the coming program year on the Part II form, and the activity to be performed should be described in the Part I Program Plan form-Utilization section.
+It is a category of service measurement providing a picture of the volume of activity in the prior program year and a projection for the coming program year on the Part II utilization form of the application/program plan and the actual activity to be performed should also be described in the Part I Program Performance Measures-Utilization section of the application.